joaotavora/eglot/README.md

   (add-hook 'foo-mode-hook 'eglot-ensure)
 ```

-, to attempt to start an eglot session automatically everytime a
+, to attempt to start an eglot session automatically every time a
 `foo-mode` buffer is visited.

 ## Connecting via TCP